thezettascale/wavKAN-conv2D/README.md

 # wavKAN-conv2D
 A Julia implementation of Wavelet Kolmogorov-Arnold Networks (wavKAN) for Convolutional Neural Networks.
 Mutli-layer Perceptron (MLP) and wavKAN implementations of the Convolutional Neural Network (CNN) and Fourier Neural Operator (FNO) are applied to learn the solution operator of the 2D Darcy Flow Problem.

-The MLP models were developed in a [previous side project](https://github.com/PritRaj1/Neural-Operator-Learning).
-The commit history attributed to their development can be found there.
-The Dense KAN layer was also developed in a [previous project](https://github.com/PritRaj1/Julia-Wav-KAN).

 ## To Run

 1. Get dependencies: